↑

 The ingredients in my veggie egg bake are straightforward.
 You can swap out the veggies you don’t like with whatever you want!

 • Eggs + Egg Whites.
-I use both to lower the calories, and the extra egg whites keep it nice and fluffy.
+I use both to lower the calories and add fluffiness.

 • Greek yogurt.
-Greek yogurt adds extra protein and a hint of tang, which I love.
-Many people add cottage cheese, but I find it can create an unpleasant, rubbery texture.
+Greek yogurt adds extra protein and a hint of tanginess.

 • Bell peppers.
-I chose bell peppers because that’s what I had on hand, but you can use any combination of veggies you like.
-See my tip below when using watery vegetables.
+Because that’s what I had, but use any combination of veggies you like.

 • Sun-dried tomatoes.
 I’m using sun-dried tomatoes packed in olive oil and spices from Trader Joe’s, but any sun-dried tomatoes will work.
 They add a delightful chewiness and a tart, sweet flavor that I am obsessed with!